 “Over ten different species of grouper can be found in the waters around the Seychelles ranging from small to quite large in size.
 The top three groupers sought by anglers are the Wiretail grouper, the White Splotch grouper, and the Camouflage grouper,” said Gerbec.
 “These are definitely desirable fish to catch on a fly rod because they give a great bulldog-like fight.

-Sometimes you can find them in the shallows but primarily they live in deeper water.
+Sometimes you can find them in the shallows, but primarily, they live in deeper water.
 Most of the time if you hook one, you won’t win.
-When hooked, they will b-line into the corral and often break you off.
+They will b-line into the corral and often break you off when hooked.
 Regardless, they are hungry fish that want to eat.
 If you can get your fly in front of them, they will likely take it.”

 “A wide variety of snappers can be found around the Seychelles as well,” said Gerbec.
 “These active, schooling fish have elongated bodies, large mouths, sharp canine teeth, and blunt or forked tails.
 The Bohar Snapper is one of the biggest and most aggressive types that anglers will encounter on the flats.

 Sometimes referred to as red bass, these fish get up to 10 pounds and have a brilliant red look to them.
 They gravitate toward any kind of fly cast to them ranging from shrimp to GT flies.
 Get ready for a fun, big fight when you hook into one.”